-Prioritizes requests that impact horses on a national and international scope, or where emergency funding is needed.
+Now accepting General Grant requests directly impacting the welfare of horses in the designated Foundation mission areas of Education, Horses in Transition and/or Disaster Preparedness.
+Prioritizing requests that impact horses on a national and international scope or where emergency funding is needed.

-The Foundation will not grant funds for the following:
+The Foundation WILL CONSIDER grant funds for the following:

 Equitarian / Working Equid Support – programs that benefit working equids of the world, particularly those in impoverished areas.
 Priority is given to programs with the broadest reach or that work toward sustainability within the population visited.

 Apply Now: Working Equid Application and Working Equid Budget

 Disaster Preparedness and Relief – programs that help multiple horses affected by natural disasters including tornadoes, hurricanes, floods, drought, blizzards, wildfires, earthquakes, and health disasters (epidemics), with emphases on emergency aid and disaster preparedness.
 Note: Disaster Preparedness applications are only accepted once a year; however, Disaster Relief grant applications may be considered at any time year-round.
 Please use the General Grant Application for apply for Disaster Preparedness or Relief funds.